MicrosoftDocs/ai-builder/ai-builder-docs/create-text-classification-model.md

 [!INCLUDE [cc-data-platform-banner](includes/cc-data-platform-banner.md)]

-Now that you have your training data in Common Data Service, you can create a new model and configure it.
+Now that you have your training data in Microsoft Dataverse, you can create a new model and configure it.

 1. Sign in to [Power Apps](https://make.powerapps.com/), and then select **AI Builder** > **Build**.